wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/c. [Node deployment] [ubuntu] docker/lesson.md

     Read more about [Node REST API](https://docs.waves.tech/en/waves-node/node-api/).

-In the next chapter, [Blockchain synchronization](#synchronization), we will move to the final step of preparations for mining.
+In the next chapter, [Blockchain synchronization](#synchronization), we will move to the next step of preparations for mining.

 ---